-- 2 packages (13 ounces each) spicy nacho-flavored tortilla chips
+- 2 packages (13 ounces each) spicy nacho tortilla chips

 - 4 cups (16 ounces) shredded cheddar cheese

-- 1. In a Dutch oven, cook the beef, onions and green peppers over medium heat until meat is no longer pink; drain.
+- 1. In a Dutch oven or large kettle, cook the beef, onions and green peppers over medium heat until meat is no longer pink; drain.
 Stir in the tomatoes, beans, corn, tomato sauce and taco seasoning.
 Bring to a boil.
 Reduce heat; simmer, uncovered, for 30 minutes (mixture will be thin).